oar-team/batsim/doc/tuto_time.md

-# Case study 1: j1 completion -> execute j2 and j3
+In a real system, resource management procedures are called from time to time to make some decisions.
-In a real system, the scheduling algorithm is called from time to time to make some decisions.
+This example shows how the simulation time is managed in Batsim, and stresses how it allows to take decision making time into account during the simulation.

-This case study consists in making the decision to execute two jobs (j2 and j3) on job j1 completion.
+This case study consists in making the decision to execute two jobs (j2 and j3) when job j1 completes.
 However, the decision-making procedure takes some time and makes the decision in an online fashion: the decision to execute j1 is made before the decision to execute j2.

 ![case1_overview_figure](protocol_img/case1_overview.png)

 ## Protocol
-In a Batsim simulation, most decisions are taken in another (Linux) process.
+Batsim simulations are composed of two (Linux processes): Batsim and another process in charge of making decisions.
 This decision-making process will simply be referred to as the Scheduler from now on.

 The two processes communicate via a protocol.
 In this protocol, the Scheduler